lab1092/blender-manual_ja/manual/physics/cloth.rst

 ===========

 A piece of cloth is any mesh, open or enclosed, that has been designated as cloth.
-The :guilabel:`Cloth` panels are located in the :guilabel:`Physics` sub-context and consist of three panels of options.
+The *Cloth* panels are located in the *Physics* sub-context and consist of three panels of options.
 Cloth is either an open or closed mesh and is mass-less, in that all cloth is assumed to have the same density, or mass per square unit.